 - eCredable Lift only includes your full payment history including both positive and negative information.
 This makes the information more valuable to lenders who only want to use information from credit reports that are accurate and complete.

 - eCredable Lift doesn’t care how you pay your utility bills.
-You can pay by check, online billpay, credit card, debit card, or whatever payment types the utility accepts.
+You can pay your bills out of your checking account, but if you don't have a checking account you can pay with a credit card, debit card, or bitcoin - whatever payment types the utility company accepts.
 If you’ve been racking up reward points for using your favorite credit card to pay utility bills – keep doing so!

 - eCredable Lift can help people that do not have a credit file build their initial credit file.
 This is really important for young people just getting started and legal immigrants trying to build a U.S. credit history.

-- eCredable Lift costs $19.95 per year.
-Most people want services like this for free, but when you consider the value you receive it’s practically free anyway.
+- eCredable Lift costs $24.95 per year.
+When you consider the value you receive it’s practically free.